DanielCondeTorres/Coarse-Grain-Tutorial/README.md

 ```

-We add the protein, the correct number of waters and the protein itp file
+We add the protein, the correct number of waters and the protein.itp file

 you can also use this script